Thursday, September 29, 2011

 What is the best martial arts style?

 There is no best style.
-Most important is to avoid a bad teacher who is arrogant, abusive, lies, and steals.
-A bad teacher doesn't provide a good learning environment.
+More important is to avoid bad teachers and bad students, because you want to train in a good learning environment.

 What style do you teach?

-What I teach is a hybrid of martial art styles, the focus is on the Filipino martial arts.
+What I teach is a hybrid of martial art styles, but the main focus comes from Eskrima.

 Click here for more info